MicrosoftDocs/powerquery-docs/powerquery-docs/diagram-view.md

 ![Move to group option inside the query contextual menu](images/diagram-view-move-query-to-group.png)

-Customers can view the Query groups above the query box within the Diagram View.
+You can view the Query groups above the query box within the Diagram View.

 ![Icon and Label that specify the group in which the query has been moved to](images/diagram-view-queries-in-group.png)